choldgraf/earth-analytics-python_OLD/README.md

 ```

 You can view the site locally using http://localhost:4000 in your browser.
-NOTE: if the config BASEURL is not correct, the site won't build locally properly.
+NOTE: if the config siteURL is not correct, the site won't build locally properly.

 ## Build Notes: